So, you made the decision to embark on the low-carb, high-in-healthy-fat ketogenic diet.

 Good for you!

-This diet has been scientifically proven to help with a number of health issues, like obesity or excess weight.
+This diet has been scientifically proven to help with several health issues, like obesity or excess weight.

 Like any lifestyle change, however, the keto diet may seem like a significant adjustment initially.